Stuff clay, let’s play with DNA

 UK schools take computer design to a molecular level

 Secondary students from UK schools could quite possibly be the youngest people to construct artificial structures using DNA.
 Pupils from Liverpool Life Sciences UTC, St John Fisher in Dewsbury, Sir Robert Woodard and Tapton School in Sheffield took a step away from their textbooks and internal assessments to learn to more about an emerging field of science called DNA nanotechnology.
-During the project that have learnt how to manipulate DNA to enable them to design 2 and 3 D objects out of the self-building material.
+During the project, they have learnt how to manipulate DNA to enable them to design 2 and 3 D objects out of the self-building material.
 This unconventional skill is worth learning, according to the Institute of Research in Schools (IRIS), the Bragg Centre for Materials Research at the University of Leeds and Henry Royce Institute.
 The organisations developed DNA Origami to introduce young people to the emerging field of nanotechnology, which is at the forefront of research within materials science, and inspire the next generation of research scientists.

 DNA nanotechnology has the potential to revolutionise our lives, particularly in areas like medicine where researchers are already using the technique of DNA origami.
 Sights are set on creating nano size robots which target cancer cells with instructions to self-destruct, alternatives to viral vaccines and even used for diagnosing illness and disease.